joelhans/commitcopy.com-dante/src/content/pages/why-me.md

 ## My deep open-source experience is your copy `&&` content cheat code

 Your relationship with the open-source community is invaluable and fragile.
-You need a writer who understands how these folks think and operate to message your product and give them confidence that you’re engaged with open-source for all the right reasons.
+You need a writer who understands how these folks think and operate to message your product, build developer trust, and prove you’re engaged with open source for all the right reasons.
 With me, you can skip past a painful trial-and-error process and start building meaningful relationships.

 ## I’m an embedded advisor to amplify your team